 In other words, before you tell the story, you immerse yourself in the story by imagining the scenes, hearing the dialogue, feeling the emotions, and allowing the story to unfold.

 Even acting out the story can add another dimension to enlivening the story as you consider the interactions between the key characters and hear, rather than read, their dialogue.

-Also, updating the story into a twenty-first century setting in your locale can help connect your congregation to the story, making it more relevant to them in a whatever world.
+Also, updating the story into a twenty-first-century setting in your locale can help connect your congregation to the story, making it more relevant to them in whatever world.

 Never Tell a Story From Notes

 When delivering the story, always do it from memory.